biobakery/maaslin3/README.md

 #### In R ####

 The following code identifies associations between patient metadata and microbial species in the HMP2 cohort.
+This should take about a minute.

 ```
 # Read abundance table